AMcBain/CDS.ai-fullstack-exercise/README.md

 From the root directory of this repository, run `docker-compose up`.
 This will build the Docker images for the frontend and backend and run both containers.

+Note that if you choose to use Docker for this application, you may need to rebuild images after adding dependencies to the frontend or backend during your exercise.
 ### Native
 Alternatively, you can set up both the frontend and backend natively.